IntroPhylogenomics/ComputingFundamentals/CommandLine_Editing.md

 Note that this command only works if a folder is empty.
 If there are files inside the folder, you can first delete these with `rm`, and then delete the folder with `rmdir`.
 You can also do these two steps in one, by specifying the recursive option (`-r`) to `rm`.
 Note that recursion will delete the folder and __anything__ nested inside it, including all files and other nested folders.
 Therefore, only use this if you're very confident it's want you want to do

 `rm -r myFolder` - delete `myFolder` and everything nested inside it

+Note that sloppy use of recursive deletion can cause you to delete entire sections of your filesystem!